 Brochures are an effective and cost-efficient way of getting the word out about your brand, event or promotion.
-In contrast to the flyer or the poster, they have an interactive, 3D element since they are usually folded.
-Customers have to actively interact with your brochure in order to access information, which offers opportunities for more profound connections with them.
+In contrast to the flyer or the poster, brochure folds give an interactive 3D element.
+Customers have to actively interact with your brochure in order to access information.
+Which offers opportunities for more profound connections with them.
 Given this interactivity, your folded brochure is more likely to stick in the mind of your audience as a result.

-The structure of the brochure also means you can be even more creative with design: there are endless variations to choose from to make your brochure attractive and exciting.
-Brochures can be any size, have a variety of content and be used to serve a variety of purposes.
-However, since they tend to include more detailed information about a product or brand than, for example, a poster, they are often used for customers that already have some interest in the subject matter.
-They present a unique opportunity to deliver further detail to potential customers using eye-catching colors, powerful text and an innovative design.
+The structure of the brochure also means you can be even more creative with design.
+There are endless variations to choose from to make your brochure attractive and exciting.
+Brochures can be of any size, have a variety of content and serve a variety of purposes..
+However, since they tend to include more detailed information about a product or brand then, for example, a poster.
+They are often used for customers that already have some interest in the subject matter.
+They present a unique opportunity to deliver further detail to potential customers.
+Using eye-catching colors, powerful text and an innovative design.

-Luckily, we’ve put together a guide to the most popular types of brochure folds so you can select the right one for your print marketing to ensure maximum ROI, sales conversions and increase the effectiveness of your CTA.
+Luckily, we’ve put together a guide to the most popular types of brochure folds so you can select the right one for your print marketing.
+And ensure maximum ROI, sales conversions and increase the effectiveness of your CTA.